pinnaculum/galacteek/README.rst

 ===================

 - Linux
-- MacOS X
+- MacOS
 - FreeBSD

 Installation
 ============

-On Linux systems you can either use the AppImage (recommended) or install from PyPI.
+On Linux systems you can either use the AppImage or install from PyPI.
-On MacOS and other systems you can install from PyPI.
+On MacOS and other systems you'll need to install from PyPI.

 PyPI
 ----